-There are two methods to recover your data from Acronis Online Backup Storage:
+There are two methods to recover your data from Acronis Cloud Storage:

-- Recovering disks or files by using Acronis Backup & Recovery 11.5 GUI or command line interface.
-This method enables you to use a wide range of Acronis Backup & Recovery 11.5 functionality. - Retrieving files (p.
-438) from file-level backups by using a Web browser.
+- Recovering disks or files by using Acronis Backup GUI or command line interface.
+This method enables you to use a wide range of Acronis Backup functionality. - Retrieving files (p.
+432) from file-level backups by using a web browser.
 To do this, you only need a machine with Internet access.

-16.1.7.3 Is the online storage available under Acronis bootable media?
+16.1.7.3 Is the cloud storage available under Acronis bootable media?

-Recovery from Acronis Online Backup Storage is available but backup to the storage is not.
+Recovery from Acronis Cloud Storage is available but backup to the storage is not.